 From a safety point of view, it’s important to keep your auto glass (windows and windshield) clean.
-They often get dirty, streaks and smears from on them and this can seriously compromise your vision of the open road or when you’re reversing out of parking spot.
-We’ve collected some sueful cleaning tips to help you keep your auto glass in tip top shape.
+They often get dirty, with streaks and smears on them and this can seriously compromise your vision of the open road or when you’re reversing out of a parking spot.
+We’ve collected some useful cleaning tips to help you keep your auto glass in tip top shape.

 When cleaning your auto glass, it’s important to first start from outside, because, let’s face it, that’s is the dirtiest side of it.
 In case your auto glass is covered in dirt or mud first wash it with clean water and use a soft brush.
 If you’re not tall enough, you can buy a brush with a telescopic handle.
 They are quite cheap and can help you reach those high places on your windshield.
 Start by lifting the wiper blades gently.